bentheiii/envolved/docs/string_parsing.rst

     :param output_type: The type to use to aggregate the parsed items to a collection defaults to list.
     :param opener: If set, specifies a string or pattern that should be at the beginning of the delimited string.
     :param closer: If set, specifies a string or pattern that should be at the end of the delimited string.
+    :param strip: Whether or not to strip whitespaces from the beginning and end of each item.

     .. code-block::